 Funding.
-From the establishment of the FRS through 1975 both employers and members were required to pay retirement contributions.
-Members contributions were made on a post-tax basis.
-From 1975 through June 30, 2011, employers paid all required contributions.
-Beginning July 1, 2011, both employer and members are required to pay retirement contributions.
-Members contribute 3% of their salary as retirement contributions, on a pre-tax basis, with the employer automatically deducting the employee contributions from the members' salary.
-Members participating in the Deferred Retirement Option Program ("DROP") and re-employed retirees, who are not allowed to renew membership in the FRS, are not required to make 3% employee contributions.
+Since July 1, 2011, FRS members have been required to pay pre-tax retirement contributions.
+Both FRS Pension Plan and FRS Investment Plan members contribute 3% of their salary as retirement contributions, with the employer automatically deducting the employee contributions from each member's salary.
+Members participating in the Deferred Retirement Option Program ("DROP") and re-employed retirees are not required to make the 3% employee contributions.

-The contribution rates for the FRS Investment Plan are set by statute and the FRS Pension Plan rates, which are determined annually by the Legislature based on an actuarial valuation and any plan changes adopted during the legislative session.
+The employer contribution rates for the FRS Investment Plan are set by statute, and the FRS Pension Plan rates are determined annually by the Legislature based on an actuarial valuation and any plan changes adopted during the legislative session.
 (See "Schedule of Funding Progress" below).
 These two rates are "blended" to create the uniform contribution rate for the primary, integrated FRS programs as required under Part III of Chapter 121, F.S.
-FRS employers pay a single rate by membership class or sub-class for members of the two primary, integrated FRS plans.
 The portion of the required FRS Investment Plan contribution rate destined for the member's account is forwarded to the FRS Investment Plan's administrator and the portion for Pension Plan funding is forwarded to the FRS Trust Fund.
 The employer contribution rates for the non-integrated defined contribution plans are set by statute and forwarded to the specified provider company under the program.

-The table below shows the number of persons receiving benefits from the FRS Pension Plan, the total benefits paid, and the average benefits for the last five fiscal years.
+The table below shows the number of persons receiving benefits from the FRS Pension Plan, the total benefits paid, and the average benefits for the last five fiscal years reported.